How Listings & Content Work Together | Yext Hitchhikers Platform

 What does an update look like behind the scenes?

-Here’s a diagram of this flow for GMB, Facebook and Yahoo as examples:
+Here’s a diagram of this flow for Google, Facebook and YP.com as examples:

-As information is entered by a user into the Knowledge Graph, we route the data to a system that processes all updates and routes the update to the relevant Exporters (e.g., if an update is made on an Event, the Router will only Route the change to Event Publisher Exporters).
+As information is entered by a user into the platform, we route the data to a system that processes all updates and routes the update to the relevant Exporters (e.g., if an update is made on an Event, the Router will only Route the change to Event Publisher Exporters).

 The publisher-specific Exporter sends the data to the publisher’s system in their specified format.
 In most cases, the publisher’s system will reply with a receipt acknowledging they’ve received the update and the status (e.g., update successful or error message if applicable).
 We then process the receipt, and reflect the success or error directly in the Yext platform by updating the status of that listing in the platform.
 The publisher’s systems will then send the update to their consumer-facing site.
 This last step is immediate for some publishers, who retrieve the information in real-time from their databases that Yext updates; for other publishers, there can be a short delay if the publisher has to route the update through any further data pipelines.

 The good news is that you don’t need to worry about any of that!
 Yext does all of this work for you.
-You can just enter information into the Knowledge Graph, and Yext will take care of the rest.
-If a field is filled out in the Knowledge Graph and can be synced to a publisher, Yext will sync that data.
+You can just enter information into the platform, and Yext will take care of the rest.
+If a field is filled out and can be synced to a publisher, Yext will sync that data.